 By charging per kilometer, every vehicle—whether it runs on electricity, diesel, or hydrogen—contributes equally to the maintenance of Iceland’s challenging road network.

-How Hertz Iceland Simplifies the Road Tax for You
+How Hertz Iceland Handles the Road Tax

-2026 Road Tax Fee Structure
+2026 Road Tax & Service Fee Structure at Hertz Iceland

 How will this appear on my bill?